IEMB-LEG/PanJ_2024/README.md

 # Citations

-Pan et.al, Molecular basis of phenotypic plasticity in a marine ciliate Glauconema.
+Pan et.al, Molecular basis of phenotypic plasticity in a marine ciliate.
 2024